garbagemule/ircbot/README.md

 Usage
 -----

 Simply clone the repository and set up the config-files in the `cfg` folder.
+Then run the bot with `node main.js`.

 The most important config-file is `options.js`, which contains the host and port of the IRC server to connect to, as well as the nick (and optionally user and name) that the bot should connect as.